 - Do not bring the milk to a boiling point as this will damage some nutrients.

 - Gently swirl the milk before testing the temperature.
 Swirling will also redistribute the cream into the milk.
 It is normal for stored milk to separate into a cream and milk layer.
 Do not shake vigorously as it could damage some of the live components of breastmilk.

 - Do not use a microwave oven to heat breastmilk.

 - Previously frozen milk that has been thawed can be kept in the refrigerator for up to 24 hours.

 - Never re-freeze breastmilk!

 In very rare cases, some mothers - who have meticulously expressed and frozen their breastmilk - have discovered to their dismay that it has all spoiled.
 This happens when a mother produces milk that is high in lipase, the enzyme that breaks down fat in the milk.
 Depending upon the level, some mothers notice this rancid smell after their milk has been stored in the refrigerator; others notice it only after the milk has been frozen for awhile and then thawed.
 Thankfully, this doesn't happen often and can be prevented if the lipase is detected before the milk is frozen.

 We suggest moms test freeze some batches and thaw them after about a week to be sure they have not spoiled.
 If it smells rancid, she may need to scald the milk before freezing it in the future to deactivate the lipase.
-For more information, refer to milk storage protocol published by the Academy of Breastfeeding Medicine.
+For more information, refer to the Breastfeeding Answer Book published by La Leche League International.

 Help is available!
 If you have any questions about proper breastmilk storage, talk to your lactation consultant, healthcare provider, or Ask Our Experts.